 Model 2 examines the relation between corporate cash holdings and analyst coverage using the number of analysts following a firm in a given year.
-The result points to a significant and positive impact of analyst following on a firm's cash holdings, all else being equal.
+The result points to a significant and positive relation between analyst following on a firm's cash holdings, all else being equal.
 All other control variables are with expected signs.

 Model 3 considers the impact of analyst coverage on cash holdings using the analyst coverage deciles.
 Based on the cross-sectional analysis, the result from Model 3 confirms cash holdings are positively related to analyst coverage.
 The findings from models 2 and 3 support the hypotheses that firms with more analyst coverage have lower information asymmetry and potential agency conflict, which lead to more cash holdings.
-More importantly, based on the coefficient of analyst coverage in Model 3, an increase in analyst coverage from the lowest- to the highest-coverage decile in turn increases cash holdings by 5.2 percentage points, or approximately 31% of the sample average of cash balances.
-Therefore, the impact of analyst coverage is not only statistically significant but economically important.
+More importantly, based on the coefficient of analyst coverage in Model 3, an increase in analyst coverage from the lowest- to the highest-coverage decile in turn increases cash holdings by 5.2 percentage points, or approximately 31% of the sample average of cash balances.13 Therefore, the impact of analyst coverage is not only statistically significant but economically important.

-Numerous papers have shown that well-informed institutional investors serve as an external monitoring mechanism, 13 and that institutional investors and analysts might be interrelated because of analysts' customer relationship with various financial institutions (O'Brien and Bhushan, 1990).
+Numerous papers have shown that well-informed institutional investors serve as an external monitoring mechanism, 14 and that institutional investors and analysts might be interrelated because of analysts' customer relationship with various financial institutions (O'Brien and Bhushan, 1990).
 Furthermore, Gompers, Ishii, and Metrick (2003) construct an index of anti-takeover provisions that are often viewed as a measure of shareholder rights as well as the degree of managers' opportunism/entrenchment.
 If firms are better governed in terms of the level of institutional block holdings and entrenchment, we could see a reduction in the overall misuse of cash by managers and therefore a positive relation between cash holdings and both institutional block holdings and the anti-takeover index.
 Thus Model 4 takes institutional ownership as well as the G-index into account.
-Consistent with previous literature, institutional investors have a positive relation with cash holdings (although not statistically significant), which leads one to infer institutional holders enhance managers' discipline.
-14 The regression coefficient on the G-index resembles the finding of Harford, Mansi, and Maxwell (2008) that poorly governed firms tend to have lower cash reserves.
+Consistent with previous literature, the sign on the coefficient estimate for institutional investors is positive (though not statistically significant), which is consistent with institutional holders enhancing manager discipline.15 The regression coefficient on the G-index resembles the finding of Harford, Mansi, and Maxwell (2008) that poorly governed firms tend to have lower cash reserves.
 Moreover, the influence of analyst coverage remains unchanged and significant at the 1% level while controlling for the other two corporate governance mechanisms.
-Therefore, given the monitoring effect hypothesis, one may infer analysts and institutional investors serve as different external governance functions for the firm
+Therefore, given the monitoring effect hypothesis, one may infer analysts and institutional investors serve as different external governance functions for the firm.

-$^{^{12}}$ 0.052/0.166 = 0.313.
+$^{^{13}}$ 0.052/0.166 = 0.313.
 Based on the sample mean of cash holdings 0.166.

-13 See, for example, Sheleifer and Vishy (1986) who argue that large shareholders play an important role in monitoring.
+14 See, for example, Sheleifer and Vishy (1986) who argue that large shareholders play an important role in monitoring.
 Karpoff, Malatesta, and Walkling (1996) find that firms that perform poorly in the past tend to attract proxy proposals initiated by shareholders.
 This finding is stronger for firms with greater institutional ownership.